EdenTartakovsky/sqe-hw3/README.md

 1. [Cucumber](https://cucumber.io/), a BDD testing framework.
 2. [Provengo](https://provengo.tech/), a story-based testing framework.

 Each of the testing methods is elaborated in its own directory.

 ## Results
-Update all README.md files (except for d-e, see Section 1).
-Specifically, replace all $$*TODO*…$$ according to the instructions inside the $$.
+u can see the results of the tests in the [results](https://drive.google.com/file/d/13QZAzntffq2b_9HXrfl7r1h98BDHClhZ/view?usp=share_link) url. we can see in the video that at the moment that the admin deletes the product, the product is deleted from the store and the user can't buy it anymore. and the driver crashes when the user tries to continue the process.
 ## Detected Bugs
 We detected the following bugs:

 1. Bug 1:
-   1. General description: ...
-   2. Steps to reproduce: ...
-   3. Expected result: ...
+   1. General description: When a user is in the process of buying a product and in parallel an admin is deleting the same product, the program crashes and is not handling well with it.
+   2. Steps to reproduce: user addes a product to the cart, go to checkout and starts entering personal details, and simultaneously an admin user deletes the product.
+   3. Expected result: The admin or the user gets an error result that the product can not be deleted or purchased
-   4. Actual result: ...
+   4. Actual result: the program crashes
    5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
-2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you can delete this section$$